j0lol/simplefrontends/README.md

 (Trying to) create simple, CLI frontends for video websites and stuff (just dont look at the code, its messy)

+## Why?
+Using official websites suck, and third party clients also suck so i made my own
 ## twitch.sh

 Gets status of twitch streamers (listed line by line in a text file) and displays them in a simple CLI.
 Lets you open their stream in MPV quickly.